Last updated:

 Manufactured housing

 The housing affordability crisis is worse for people who live in manufactured (also called mobile) homes.
-While physically vulnerable to hurricanes, before a disaster, manufactured housing represents a very affordable and accessible housing option.
-While 71% of mobile homes are owner-occupied, depending upon the location of housing, a homeowner may only own the building, not the land.
-Additionally, insurance is limited based on the age of the building.
+While physically vulnerable to hurricanes, manufactured housing represents a very affordable and accessible housing option, but insurance is limited.

 CDP hosted a webinar about the increased risks manufactured homes face and their role in disaster recovery.
 Additionally, the Manufactured Home Disaster Recovery Playbook, created by Matthew 25 in 2023 for CDP, has videos, lessons learned and other information to assist funders in supporting manufactured home disaster recovery.